vadimv/server-components/README.md

 ### Plain HTML pages

 There are two types of web pages:
-- Single-page application (SPA) pages
+- Single-page application (SPA) connected pages
-- Plain pages
+- Plain detached pages

 An RSP web application can contain a mix of both types.
 For example, an admin part can be a single-page application page, and the client facing part made of plain pages.